We recommend all entrants read the rules carefully before entering. If you have any questions please see our Frequently Asked Questions page.

 - All poems must have a title and must not exceed 40 lines in length (excluding title).
 Entries can be on any subject.

-- Poems must be the original work of the entrant.
+- Poems must be the entrant’s original work.

 - Entries must be written in English.

-- The first poem submitted costs £6.50.
-Subsequent poems in the same submission cost £3.50 per poem.
-Poetry Society members (including those joining at time of submission) get a free second poem, with subsequent poems at £3.50.
+- The first poem submitted costs £7.
+Subsequent entries in the same submission cost £4 per poem.
+Poetry Society members (including those joining at time of submission) get a free second poem, with subsequent poems at £4.

-- Prizewinners will be notified by the end of February 2018 and invited to an award ceremony in spring 2018.
-All winners will be required to provide a biography and photograph.
+- Prizewinners will be notified by the end of February 2019 and invited to an awards event in spring 2019.
+All winners will be expected to provide a biography and photograph.

 - The copyright of each poem remains with the author.
-However, authors of the winning poems, by entering the competition, grant the Poetry Society the right to publish and/or broadcast their poem.
-Use of the poems elsewhere for one year from March 2018 is subject to permission from The Poetry Society
+However, authors of the winning poems, by entering the competition, grant The Poetry Society the right in perpetuity to publish and/or broadcast their poem.
+Use of the poems elsewhere for one year from March 2019 is subject to permission from The Poetry Society.

 - The Peggy Poole Award is a talent development scheme running alongside the National Poetry Competition.
 It is an additional prize, judged separately.
 It does not affect the judging process of the National Poetry Competition.

-- The prize willbe awarded to an entrant of the National Poetry Competition, who adheres to all its associated rules, and who is living in the North West of England at the time of entering.
-The full list of eligible UK postcode regions for the purposes of this Award is: BB, BD, BL, CA, CH, CW, FY, IM, L, LA, M, OL, PR, SK, WN and WA..
+- The prize will be awarded to an entrant of the National Poetry Competition, who adheres to all its associated rules, and who is living in the North West of England at the time of entering.
+The full list of eligible UK postcode regions for the purposes of this Award is: BB, BL, CA, CH, CW, FY, IM, L, M, OL, PR, SK, SN, WA and WN.
 No additional fee is payable by the entrant.

 - The prize is mentorship from a leading poet, who will also judge the Award.